commercetools/key-applier/README.md

-This repository contains scripts that apply boilerplate `key` values to resources.

 # What is this useful for?

 Import and export functionality in Composable Commerce uses the `key` field as the identifier for resources.
 If your resources do not have a `key`, they cannot be updated via import and their references may be broken in exported files.

 As the `key` value is optional, resources within your Composable Commerce Project may lack them.

-These scripts apply boilerplate `key` values to resources, which enables you to fully use the import and export functions within Composable Commerce.
+This app sets boilerplate `key` values to resources, which enables you to fully use the import and export functions within Composable Commerce.

 # How do I set this up?